 You can buy the NordicTrack Commercial X22i directly from NordicTrack.

-NordicTrack tosses in a 10-year warranty on the frame of the X22i, two years on parts, and one year on labor.
+With your purchase, NordicTrack tosses in a 10-year warranty on the frame of the X22i, two years on parts, and one year on labor.

-Is the NordicTrack Commercial X22i worth it?
+Does the NordicTrack Commercial X22i feature any programmed workouts?

 How do you use the sled mode feature on the NordicTrack Commercial X22i?